-As a matter of fact, the 34 years old comes from a double background.
+As a matter of fact, he comes from a double background.

 He’s a classically trained pianist who practised improvisation and composed contemporary music, but since his teenage years he has produced electronic music, and spent hours and days with computer, synthesisers and drum machines.